theopenlane/gcs-rsync-buildkite-plugin/README.md

 * `project-number` (**required**): Numeric GCP project number.
 * `pool-id` (**required**): Workload identity pool ID.
 * `service-account` (**required**): Service account email used for authentication.
+* `provider-id`: Workload identity pool provider ID.
+Defaults to the repository name.
+Set this when your identity provider has a different name.

 The pre-command hook uses the supplied OIDC token file to generate a temporary credential file with `gcloud iam workload-identity-pools create-cred-config`.